em00k/ninja-sprite-dma/README.md

 All code (c) em00k - do not use without persmission.

 Please NOTE the assets ARE NOT TO BE USED!!
 You cannot reuse any assets that are included and only here for example purposes.
+The code is NOT polished!

 This will only build with NextBuildPro which is not yet released (the beta version will not support the code)